coreos/etcd-operator/README.md

 Now we can decrease the size of cluster from 5 back to 3.

-Have json file ready: (note the size change to 3)
+Create another json file with the cluster size specified back to 3:

 ```
 $ cat body.json
 {